Published July 2020

 She oversaw a similar program during her tenure with the Iowa City Public Library.
 That collection featured 400 prints and original pieces of art work, and does not require a security deposit.

 Even those who do not check out a piece of art can enjoy it.
-Some 30 pieces of the collection are hanging on the library wall, with plans for that to be updated.
+Some 30 pieces of the collection are hanging on the library wall, with plans for them to be updated.

 The New Port Richey’s Art on the Move program is relatively new, Anderson said.